 You don’t want to get into a situation where you are following more people than following you.
 When you are very new, this is impossible.
 However, very quickly you want to start pruning those who are not following you back.
 Keep those you feel are high value or are identified as Influencers in your field.

 I also don’t recommend blindly unfollowing everyone who does not follow back.
 Specifically unfollow those users with Klout Scores under 50 and/or those with less than 5000 Followers.
 Personally, I give people 90 days to follow back, and try to engage within that time.
 Keep anyone who may not be following, but who is interacting with you.
 Once unfollowed, do not follow those account again to avoid an “aggressive following” violation.

 Do not be one of those who unfollow Followers.
 There is an ancient Greek saying, “Do not be hasty in making friends, but do not abandon them once made.”
-(Tweet This).
+(Do not be hasty in making friends, but do not abandon them once made. — Solon Tweet This!).
 This is good advice in both the real world, and the Twitterverse.
 Loyalty should be rewarded.
 However, if they become inactive for a long period, they can be cut loose.

 Stay Publicly Viewable